surevine/spiffing/README.md

 You can just do `make pre-build`; or you may wish to run things manually:

-__Note:__ This library uses [asn1c](https://github.com/vlm/asn1c) from a dependency.
+__Note:__ This library uses a fork of [asn1c](https://github.com/dwd/asn1c) from a dependency.
 In order to build this firstly download submodules:

 ```
 git submodule update --init